Mutant22/zPreserveOverlays/README.md

 Not throuthfully tested.
 Use at your own risk :)

-Created as VIsual Studio Union project.
-Not using new Union API.
+Based on new Union framework template: https://github.com/Patrix9999/union-plugin-template/